 Nobody can criticize him now.

-It it is a team game, there's no question.
+It is a team game, there's no question.

-And and and if somebody on the team wants it to be all about them, uh you are gonna have problems in the locker room and gonna lead to other problems that will find their way onto the field like they have in uh in this circumstance.
+And if somebody on the team wants it to be all about them, you are going to have problems in the locker room and going to lead to other problems that will find their way onto the field like they have in this circumstance.

 But the one thing he's done, his whole purpose, his whole purpose in this whole charade has been to get a new contract.

-Because whoever does sign him is going to put him on a one-year deal with all kinds of behavioral clauses, and it's not gonna be the big money that he wants.
+And what he's done is cost himself gazillions of dollars because whoever does sign him is going to put him on a one-year deal with all kinds of behavioral clauses, and it's not going to be the big money that he wants.

-That model behavior is it's no mista for you, Eagles fans, you football, it's fans, it's no accident that Michael Westbrook, who they were really playing hardball with their running back, they're really playing hardball with on a contract extension.
+That model behavior is no, for you Eagles fans, you football, fans, it's no accident that Michael Westbrook, who they were really playing hardball with, their running back, really playing hardball with on a contract extension, it's no accident they gave him his money last week in the middle of this T.O. stuff because Westbrook has kept it inside, hasn't complained, hasn't moaned, hasn't run around going me, And I wouldn't be surprised if that really burned Owens too,

 We'll be back.